Explain how prototypal inheritance works in JavaScript

 - Constructor functions use the

-property to establish inheritance. - Objects created by a constructor function have their
+prototypeproperty to establish inheritance. - Objects created by a constructor function have their

-set to the constructor'sprototype
+[[Prototype]]set to the constructor'sprototype.

 function Person(name) {